jtfmumm/jtfmumm/README.md

 __Other stuff__

-I recently spent some time on a Hugo-based [songwriting blog](https://organizingsound.com) and the rough draft of a book on philosophical skepticism and intellectual humility.
+I recently spent some time developing (and writing) a Hugo-based [songwriting blog](https://organizingsound.com) and writing the rough draft of a book on philosophical skepticism and intellectual humility.